Ghana Features in 10 Best Countries in Africa, Beats Longtime Rival and Other Heavyweights

 - Zimbabwe (97th globally)

-- Nigeria (98th globally)
+- Nigeria (98th globally).

-Benchmarks for selecting countries to rank
+Benchmarks for ranking the best countries

 The countries needed to be top 125 in gross domestic product, top 125 in foreign direct investment, top 125 in international tourism, top 125 in Human Development Index and a data coverage of 80%, meaning a country had data from at least that portion of the datasets.